efirestone/hassle/.github/issue_template.md

 ## Thank you
 First of all, thanks for reporting an issue.
-We really appreciate your time to make Khome better.
+We really appreciate your time to make Hassemble better.

 ## Expected behavior
 Please describe in short terms the expected behavior of your code.